Internet Service Provider (ISP) Lookup

 Linkly traces and records the internet service provider (ISP) of a visitor as they pass through.

-Determining Potential Click Fraud using ISP
+Determining Bot Traffic or Click Fraud using ISP

 By looking at the ISP, we can determine whether visitors are coming from a datacenter like Amazon Web Services, Google Cloud or Digital Ocean, which are used for servers, and typically don’t represent humans browsing the internet.
+We have a list of the cloud providers we identify.

 It’s unusual for traffic to any particular link to exceed 5% from any particular ISP.
-Where we see traffic greater than this, we flag it up for your attention.

-- We lookup the ISP of an incoming connection by examining its PTR & ARIN records.
+We lookup the ISP of an incoming connection by examining its PTR & ARIN records.